JakubPavlicek/DMS/README.md

 ## Development

-This application is a Bachelor's thesis (in 2023), authored by Jakub Pavlíček from the University of West Bohemia in Pilsen - Faculty of Applied Sciences.
+This application is a Bachelor's thesis (2023/24), authored by Jakub Pavlíček from the University of West Bohemia in Pilsen - Faculty of Applied Sciences.